zhliau/fika-headless-docker/README.md

 - Set the `NTSYNC` env var to `true` in the container When you start the container, watch the `wine.log` in the client directory.
 You will see the line `wine: using fast synchronization` if you are successfully using ntsync.

-### `FSYNC`
-Futex based sychronization.
-Takes precedence over ESYNC.

-Requires linux kernel version >= 5.16.
-Check compatibility via kernel syscall availability with `cat /proc/kallsyms | grep futex_waitv`.

-### `ESYNC`
-Eventfd based synchronization.

-Check compatibility by `ulimit -Hn`.
-If this value is less than `524288`, you need to increase your system's process file descriptor limit.
-See this [troubleshooting tip](#im-using-esync-but-my-client-crashes).

 ```yaml
 services:
   fika_dedicated: